nmalishchak/3Queens/README.md

 ## Benchmarks

-Single-Threaded Benchmarks on Windows 10 w/ i7-4890HQ @ 2.80 Ghz:
+Single-Threaded Benchmarks on Windows 10 w/ i7-4890HQ @ 2.80 Ghz using a startX of 1:

 ===RUN SUMMARY===
 TARGET: 20 Queens.
 BOARD: 20x20.